Skip to content

 Ollama settings

 Local models, such as those you can run with Ollama, do not require any API keys.
-Instead, they have a configurable port.
+Instead, they have a configurable URL.

 • Model - Select from installed models